alienmelon/ConsoleSkeletons.js/README.md

 * Skeleton can dance forever.
 There is no end.
 This may engage visitors for longer as they stay fixated on your console.

-* In the event you are suspicious of skeletons you can choose other characters such as:
+* In the event you are suspicious of skeletons you can <a href="http://skeleton.alienmelon.com/consoleskeletons">choose other characters</a> such as:
 	- "lolskull"
 	- "barrelroll"
 	- "YMCA"